madpilot78/shared_configs/README.md

 # Shared configurations for development tools

-This is a monorepository I'm puglishing for my own convenience, containing some shared configurations I use in my projects.
+This is a monorepository I'm publishing for my own convenience, containing some shared configurations I use in my projects.

 Since it has public access I'm licensing it with the Unlicence.